Community TNR is at the heart of a No Kill Community. Working together,

 CommC.A.T. of Greater Waco Goals

-- Offer humane resources and solutions to our community through Trap-Neuter-Return (TNR)
+- Offer humane resources and solutions for our community

-- Stop the breeding of unwanted outdoor kittens born each year
+- Stop the excess breeding of outdoor cats

-- Train and empower cat caregivers to manage their colonies well for all
+- Train and empower cat caregivers to manage their colonies well for the cats, themselves and neighbors.

-- Mitigate nuisance calls to Animal Care & Control with simple, inexpensive property-protecting tips
+- Mitigate nuisance calls to Animal Care with simple, inexpensive property-protecting tips

-- Unify to ensure the human safety without unnecessarily harming healthy outdoor cats.
+- Unify to ensure human safety without unnecessarily endangering healthy outdoor cats.

 CommC.A.T. of Greater Waco